 Rectangle is drawn

-Aggregation is built to represent the weak relationship whereas, the composition is built to represent the strong relationship.
+Aggregation in Java is built to represent a weak relationship.
+But, the composition is built to represent a strong relationship.

-Pointer is a variable that mainly refers to the memory address.
-Java doesn’t support pointers because they are complex to understand and unsecured.
+A pointer is a variable that refers to the memory address.
+Java doesn’t support pointers because they are complex and insecure.

-The uses of the super keyword in Java are as follows:
+The uses of the super keyword in Java are given as follows:

 Yes, all the functions in Java are virtual by default.